TomShacham/shacks/README.md

 Simple:

     + zero dependencies
+    + no reflection; no magic; no DI framework; small simple codebase
-    + symmetrical client/server and one simple http interface
+    + symmetrical client and server (ie same interface)
-    + immutable http message objects close to wire format
+    + immutable http message objects as close to wire format as possible

+Cool features:

-    + start/stop server in one line
+    + start/stop server in one line of code
     + test in-memory or over the wire in a few ms startup time
-    + no reflection; no magic; no DI framework; small simple codebase

 Design choices:

+    + composition over configuation (made easy because there is one simple http interface)
-    + http responses 4xx or 5xx are not exceptions
+    + http client responses 4xx or 5xx are not exceptions
+    +

 ## Todo